-Where appropriate, the Directors receive relevant training from time to time on new updates in relation to regulatory changes to the Listing Manual, corporate governance and other regulations or statutory requirements.
+Where appropriate, the Directors receive relevant briefings from time to time on new updates in relation to regulatory changes to accounting standards, Listing Manual, corporate governance and other regulations or statutory requirements.
+In FY2015, the Directors were briefed by external auditors and the company secretary on changes in accounting standards and key changes to the Companies (Amendment) Act 2014, the Financial Reporting Surveillance Program and other regulatory requirements.